Is Gran Fondo Hincapie for racers?

 What is the schedule for the weekend?

-Visit our events schedule for details for packet pickup, the Celebrity Chef Dinner, the After Party and more.
+Visit our events schedule for details about packet pickup, the After Party and more.

 Where can I see the 2019 results?

 All the results from the 2019 Gran Fondo Hincapie-Boise will be posted on our Boise page as soon as the event is over.